spatialthoughts/qgis-tutorials/source/docs/working_with_wms.rst

 4. Next, click on the :guilabel:`Connect` button to fetch the list of layers available.
 You will notice different IDs listed next to the layers.
 ID ``0`` means you get a map of all the layers.
 If you do not want all the layers, you can expand the list by clicking on :guilabel:`+` icon and selecting the layer of interest.
-Selet the layer ``0`` for this tutorial.
+Select the layer ``0`` for this tutorial.

 .. image:: /static/working_with_wms/images/4.png